 Oh, to be a kid again.
 There was something quite magical about having someone else to maintain your schedule and ensure your well-being.
 And even though the childhoods I witness now are vastly more technical than this 90s kid’s was, kids are still kids.
-There are still little league games with kids sliding into home and there are still those boys of fall taking the field to shove jerseys into the turf and, now, in summertime, there are wet feet slipping in the grass on the way to the pool.
-And as a kid, they (hopefully) dump the dirty laundry in the hamper and being the adults in the situation now, we have to figure out how to keep from just trashing the grass stained jeans and t-shirts.
+There are still little league games with kids sliding into home.
+Boys are still taking the field to shove jerseys into the turf.
+Now, in summertime, there are wet feet slipping in the grass on the way to the pool.
+But being the adults in the situation, we now have to figure out how to keep from just trashing the grass stained jeans and t-shirts.

 My first tip for you; get it done.
 The longer you let it wait, the stronger that stain gets.
 Last month, I wrote about white jeans I wore on vacation.
 I was away from laundry access for about a week and when I finally got home, getting the stains out was nearly impossible.
 You don’t want to have to drag your kid clothes shopping in the middle of summer because you ignored the grass stains too long.

 Before anything, try to pre-treat the garment with OxiClean.
 Do Not Rub the pre-treat in.
 Rubbing it will actually spread the stain and rub it deeper into the fibers of the fabric making it harder to get out.